its-tushar-bit/sonatype-firewall-extension/insight-brain-service/src/test/resources/PullRequestLineFeedbackTest/PullRequestLineFeedback_multipleWithSuggestion_noHtml.md

 ### :thinking_face: Nexus IQ found policy violations introduced by this change.

 :shield: **Bumping to version 123** will resolve these violations (as of _Jul 03, 2020_)
+  - Few breaking changes - This version upgrade may require moderate effort.

 Threat (of 10) | Policy | Violation Details
 --- | --- | --- |